German American Bund: Bund's activities

 Kuhn and a few other Bundmen traveled to Berlin to attend the 1936 Summer Olympics.
 During the trip, he visited the Reich Chancellery, where his picture was taken with Hitler.
 This act did not constitute an official Nazi approval for Kuhn's organization: German Ambassador to the United States Hans-Heinrich Dieckhoff expressed his disapproval and concern over the group to Berlin, causing distrust between the Bund and the Nazi regime.
 The organization received no financial or verbal support from Germany.
 In response to the outrage of Jewish war veterans, Congress in 1938 passed the Foreign Agents Registration Act requiring foreign agents to register with the State Department.
 On March 1, 1938, the Nazi government decreed that no Reichsdeutsche [German nationals] could be a member of the Bund, and that no Nazi emblems were to be used by the organization.
-This was done both to appease the U.S. and to distance Germany from the Bund, which was increasingly a cause of embarrassment with its rhetoric and actions.
+This was done both to appease the U.S. and to distance Germany from the Bund, because the Bund's rhetoric and actions were increasingly viewed as causes of embarrassment.
+The Bund held its sixth annual convention in early September 1938 in New York.

 Arguably, the zenith of the Bund's activities was the rally at Madison Square Garden in New York City on February 20, 1939.
 Some 20,000 people attended and heard Gerhard Wilhelm Kunze, the Bund's National Public Relations Officer, criticize President Roosevelt by repeatedly referring to him as "Frank D. Rosenfeld", calling his New Deal the "Jew Deal", and denouncing what he believed to be Bolshevik-Jewish American leadership.
 Most shocking to American sensibilities was the outbreak of violence between protesters and Bund storm troopers.
 The rally was the subject of the 2017 short documentary A Night at the Garden by Marshall Curry.

+After the rally, the Bund met with two pro-Nazi Congressmen in Washington, John C. Schafer and Fred C. Gartner.